A brief selection of exhibitions currently on view at the Portuguese Center for Photography, located in Porto, Portugal.

 Project 11

-Master's Thesis Exhibition
+Master's Thesis Exhibition (selections)

 July 9–September 11

-Photograph by Sara Reis, from the series Circus
+Photograph by Sara Reis, from the series Circus.

 Photograph by Adriano Reis, from the series Abragão.
 Adriano Reis returns to his grandfather's village of Abragão, which relies on granite quarries for its economy, in this autobiographical project that includes some beautiful abstract photographs of the stone.